Evolutionary graph theory derived from eco-evolutionary dynamics: Application II: Long-term behaviour of a network birth and death process

 Consider a complete network with arbitrary weights \begin{linenomath*}

-\end{linenomath*} The average fixation probability of a single initial mutant in this network is given by the formula of Karlin and Taylor \cite{karlin1975} \begin{linenomath*} \end{linenomath*} where $r_k$ for NBD evolutionary dynamics is given by \begin{linenomath*} \end{linenomath*} The term $r_k$ is the backward bias of mutants or forward bias of residents.
+\end{linenomath*} The average fixation probability of a single initial mutant in this network is given by the formula of Karlin and Taylor \cite{karlin1975} \begin{linenomath*} \end{linenomath*} where $r_k$ for NBD is given by \begin{linenomath*} \end{linenomath*} The term $r_k$ is the backward bias of mutants or forward bias of residents.
 It is obtained by dividing the rate of a resident increasing by the rate of a mutant increasing in a state where there are $k$ mutants (and $N-k$ residents).
-Details given in \ref{app: Derivation of bias}.
+Details given in Appendix \ref{app: Derivation of bias}.

-Table \ref{tab: dynamics combs} shows the bias and average fixation probability for the three cases we consider.
-The probabilities shown are a closed-form version of equation \eqref{eq: k and t} such that: (i) is obtained from Hindersin and Traulsen \cite{hindersin2015}; (ii) is not shown as there is no simple analytical form; (iii) is obtained from the Moran probability \citep{moran1959} as the bias is constant.
+Table \ref{tab: dynamics combs} shows the bias and average fixation probability for cases (i), (ii), (iii) in Table \ref{tab: dynamics compared}.
+The probabilities shown are a closed-form version of Equation \eqref{eq: k and t} such that: (i) is obtained from Hindersin and Traulsen \cite{hindersin2015}; (ii) is not shown as there is no simple analytical form; (iii) is obtained from the Moran probability \citep{moran1959} as the bias is constant.
 Analysis of the biases in Table \ref{tab: dynamics combs} reveals \begin{linenomath*}